Review of Australia’s Welfare System

 While the focus has been on payments for working age people, the Reference Group considered issues that affect all payments, such as indexation.
 The Reference Group also considered how possible changes to payments within scope may impact on other payments.

-The Reference Group’s Interim Report - A New System for Better Employment and Social Outcomes - proposes four pillars of reform:
+The Reference Group’s Interim Report - A New System for Better Employment and Social Outcomes was released on 29 June 2014.